kohjiaxuan/Data-Science-Competition-for-Revenue-Maximization/README.md

 ![MBA](https://github.com/kohjiaxuan/Data-Science-Competition-for-Revenue-Maximization/blob/master/Upsell01.PNG)
 <br><br>
 ## Exploratory data analysis - Browsing Habits
 Users have different browsing and purchasing habits when looking at different categories of products.
-We plotted a graph of log of average number of views for a product category vs the log of average price of a category of product.
+A graph of average number of views for a product category before purchase VS average price of a category of product was plotted.
 The log average price (x) is higher for expensive products, while the higher the log average view (y), the greater amount of times a user browses products of other categories before deciding to purchase a product.
 <br><br>
 ![EDA](https://github.com/kohjiaxuan/Data-Science-Competition-for-Revenue-Maximization/blob/master/Views_vs_Purchase.png)
 <br><br>